emmagrealy/Group_QA_Assignment/task-estimation.md

  What to Estimate: | Explanation:
 -------------- | -------------
 Resources:  |  Projects need resources in order to complete the given task.
 Such as, equipment, funding or anything that you need in order to complete the task defined.
-Must also take in the availability of these resources during the time period.
-Time:  | This is the main primary resource.
-Every task works towards a deadline.
+Time:  | Every task works towards a deadline.
 Factors including frontend/ backend difficulty, human skills, deployment difficulty and requirement specification should be considered in order to reduce and factor time in for the unknowns when trying to accurately estimate the time for a task.
 Cost:    | Projects Budget - The financial commitment necessary for completing a project successfully, after taking all factors into account.
 Human Resources:    | Factors such as the knowledge and developer experience of team members, is crucial to take into consideration.